tryton/trytond/doc/ref/models/models.rst

     Duplicate the records. ``default`` is a dictionary of default value for the created records.
+    New records are returned following the input order.

 .. classmethod:: ModelStorage.search(domain[, offset[, limit[, order[, count]]]])